smutyala1at/fair-metadata-extractor/README.md

 The application connects to an external LLM API hosted and exposed via ngrok.
 Make sure to update the `LLM_API_URL` and `LLM_MODEL_NAME` in your `.env` file if the ngrok URL changes.

+## Further Development and Contributions

+Contributions to this project are warmly welcomed!
+Feel free to fork the repository, make improvements, and submit pull requests.
+Here are some ways you can contribute:

+### Fine-tuning the Model

+The project uses a Llama 3.1 8B model that has already been fine-tuned for metadata extraction, which contributors can enhance further:

+1. Feel free to experiment with the [smutyala1at/metadata_extractor](https://huggingface.co/smutyala/metadata_extractor) fine-tuned model
+2. Create your own training datasets for specific research domains or repository types
+3. Further fine-tune the model using Unsloth/Hugging Face's training pipeline or your preferred method
+4. Share your improvements with the community to help advance research metadata extraction

+### Extending the Frontend

+The Next.js frontend can be extended in several ways:

+- Add support for additional repository hosting platforms (BitBucket, GitLab self-hosted)
+- Create export options for the metadata in various formats (CSV, JSON)

+### Improving the Extraction Pipeline

+The extraction pipeline can be enhanced for better performance:

+- Add caching mechanisms for previously analyzed repositories
+- Implement concurrent processing for faster analysis
+- Add support for analyzing specific branches or tags

+### Community Collaboration

+This project aims to be community-driven:

+- If you have ideas for new features, open an issue to discuss them
+- For bugs or issues, please report them with detailed steps to reproduce
+- Share your experience using the tool with different types of repositories
+- Suggest improvements to the training data or model architecture

+All contributions, whether code, documentation, or ideas, are greatly appreciated!
+Feel free to get involved in whatever way you can.

 ## License

 [MIT](LICENSE)